Drive My Car (film): Release

 Drive My Car had its world premiere at the 2021 Cannes Film Festival in competition for the Palme d'Or.
 It was released in United Kingdom on 19 November 2021 and on 24 November 2021 in the United States.

+In 2025, the film was showcased in the section 'Decisive Moments in Asian Cinema' at the 30th Busan International Film Festival, as part of the special "Asian Cinema 100", being the signature work of the director Ryusuke Hamaguchi.

 Home media

-The DVD and Blu-ray versions of the film were released on July 19, 2022 in the USA as part of the library of The Criterion Collection films.
+The DVD and Blu-ray versions of the film were released in the United States on July 19, 2022, as part of The Criterion Collection.

 Reception

 Box office

 As of 8 April 2022, Drive My Car has grossed $2.3 million in the United States and Canada, and $12.3 million in other territories, for a worldwide total of $14.7 million.

 In the United States, the film had grossed $944,000 at the time of its Oscar nominations on February 8, 2022.
 Between then and March 20, it grossed $1.15 million (a 122% increase), for a running total of $2.1 million.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 97% based on 215 reviews, with an average rating of 8.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 97% based on 217 reviews, with an average rating of 8.7/10.
 The website's critical consensus reads, "Drive My Car's imposing runtime holds a rich, patiently engrossing drama that reckons with self-acceptance and regret."
 According to Metacritic, which assigned a weighted average score of 91 out of 100 based on 42 critics, the film received "universal acclaim".

 The film received a positive review from Manohla Dargis in The New York Times, where she wrote, "Drive My Car sneaks up on you, lulling you in with visuals that are as straightforward as the narrative is complex."
 Writing for The Guardian, Peter Bradshaw gave the film five stars out of five and called it an "engrossing and exalting experience".